 "Son of Encouragement" (Acts 4:36)

-Did the apostles rename him "Son of Encouragement" because he sold his land and brought the money?
+Did the apostles rename him "Son of Encouragement" because

 No, since all other landowners were doing what Barnabas did (see one heart one soul), and there is no mention of anyone being renamed for it.
 The name Barnabas combines "Bar," which means Son of, with "nabas," which means counsel, prophecy, exhortation or consolation, so Barnabas' name refers to the encouragements he gave to others via his words of counsel, prophecy, exhortation or consolation.
 Barnabas was a 'people person' who liked to encourage and include others, with his words, as well as his possession.